-Photosynthesis is the process of the formation of nitrogen-free organic substances (carbohydrates) by plants from atmospheric carbon dioxide and water under the influence of sunlight:
+Air nutrition of plants (photosynthesis) is the process of formation of nitrogen-free organic substances (carbohydrates) by plants from atmospheric carbon dioxide and water under the influence of sunlight:

 6 CO2 + 6 H2O + 674 kcal → C6H12O6 + 6 O2.